protocol/nft-website/docs/tutorial/end-to-end-experience.md

     The `minty mint` command returns the ID of the new token, some metadata containing the `name` and `description` we provided, and an IPFS URI for the file we used for our NFT asset.
 The `Metadata URI` in the output above is the IPFS URI for the NFT Metadata JSON object that's stored on IPFS.

 Great work so far — you've created your NFT! **However, it's only available to other people as long as you have your IPFS node running.** If you shut down your computer or you lose your internet connection, then no one else will be able to view your NFT.
-To get around this issue, you should "pin" it to a _pinning service_.
+To get around this issue, you should _pin_ it to a _pinning service_.

 ### Pin your NFT